-The Company's revenues slightly increased in 2022 by 1.63% in comparison with 2021 mainly due to Higher Engines Running Hours (ERH), an increase in tariff which is revised annually based on local and US indices.
-However, mainly due to the decrease in the fuel thermal efficiency because of the increase in the weighted average cost of consumption of Fuel oil in 2022 as compared to 2021, the gross profit has slightly decreased by 2.24%.
+The Company's revenues slightly increased in 2023 by 1.39% in comparison with 2022 mainly due to Higher Engines Running Hours (ERH), an increase in tariff which is revised annually based on local and US indices.
+However, in 2023, the company experienced no thermal efficiency gain, attributed to its decreased reliance on fuel oil in comparison to 2022.
+Consequently, the gross profit has decreased by 10% compared to 2022.